 - Edinburgh Old Town - City of Edinburgh.
 This part of Edinburgh has retained medieval street network and numerous old buildings.
 Contains numerous underground passages, very narrow streets.
 Edinburgh Castle rises above the city, adding special charm.
 Many buildings are very tall for their time.

 - New Lanark - South Lanarkshire.
 Industrial village, developed by David Dale – cotton mill owner in 1786.
-His son-in-law Robert Owen planned the village in such a way as to make the life of workers possibly happy.
+His son-in-law Robert Owen planned the village in such a way as to make the life of workers as happy as it is possible.
 Village consists of rows of communal houses and public institutions – school and others.

 - Portree Quayside - Highland.
 Picturesque rows of colourful houses between the sea and cliffs.

 - Caerlaverock Castle - Dumfries and Galloway.
-Very impressive castle built in 1270ies.
+Very impressive castle built in the 1270s.
 The massive triangular castle is surrounded by large moat.
 Abandoned since 1640, but well preserved.